apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/CapacityScheduler.md

   Remove the queue configurations from the file and run refresh as described above

 ### Enabling periodic configuration refresh
-Enabling queue configuration periodic refresh allows reloading and applying the configuration by editing the *conf/capacity-scheduler.xml* without the necessicity of calling yarn rmadmin -refreshQueues.
+Enabling queue configuration periodic refresh allows reloading and applying the configuration by editing the *conf/capacity-scheduler.xml* without the necessity of calling yarn rmadmin -refreshQueues.

 | Property | Description |
 |:---- |:---- |